Emmotes/ic_modron_library/docs/ref_leaderboard.md

 # Unofficial Leaderboards

+These are community-lead designs where the goal is to improve on those who came before.
+If you can do better than a design found here - create a byteglow link and either put it in the modron channel in the Discord and ping me - or DM me (Emmote#5443) and I'll make sure you're put on the boards.

 ## Minimum Pipes

 These designs use the fewest number of pipes to Full Epic a modron.
 There are no limits on the types of pipe used.